Convergence (comics): Convergence: Harley Quinn

 Harley Quinn is at the Gotham Museum of Art to steal a bejeweled hyena skull.
 Her henchmen are less interested than she is, and things start to go awry quickly.
 The police arrive and shoot one of her least helpful hirelings.
 As she tries to hurry the men in getting the skull for her, Bud and Lou begin signaling that a dome was forming over their city.

 Sometime later, Harley visits her psychiatrist, Dr. Elstree, to discuss how she's been doing lately.
 He admits that he gave up his office to a Victims of the Dome support group, and they are now forced to meet in the atrium.
-She lies and says that she doesn't hallucinate the Joker's presence anymore and admits that, ever since the dome came down, she has been feeling somewhat optimistic, unlike most people.
+She lies and says that she does not hallucinate the Joker's presence anymore and admits that, ever since the dome came down, she has been feeling somewhat optimistic, unlike most people.
 For her, the sudden rescue of Gotham City from some untold destruction proves that there is a higher power beyond the dome.
 Since the dome event, Harley has actually been reaching out to the community, specifically Officer Louie D'Anna, whom she had nearly killed during her botched robbery.
 Dr. Elstree arranged for her to meet him as a means of trying to make her develop some empathy for her victims so Harley could confront the damage that she did.

 Harley returns to the home she shares with Louie while hallucinating the goldfish from Dr. Elstree's office was swimming between her fingers as she began cutting vegetables for dinner.
 Suddenly, the Joker's face appears behind her, and she is so shaken that she falls on the floor screaming for Louie.
 He rushes to her side and comforts her, explaining that there's nobody there but them.
 Happily, she kisses him and pins him to the couch.

 Elsewhere in Gotham, a powerless Poison Ivy is having difficulty fighting off a gang of thieves from one of her vegetable gardens.
 Fortunately, Catwoman comes to her aid.
 After helping her take down the thugs, they are all startled by a rumbling voice from beyond the dome.
 The voice warns that the dome will soon fall and champions from this world and those in the other domes will have to fight to determine which city will survive.